cheerscyber/cheerscyber.github.io/index.md

 # This Page

 Yeah, the design of this site is barebones, to say the least.
-Let's consider it a minimum viable product for now.
+Blame the moderators.
+They consider it a minimum viable product for now.